-Gaming Marketing Statistics #16: 81% of media buyers want to increase their in-game advertising spend over the next 12 months.
+Gaming Marketing Statistics #16: 81% of media buyers wanted to increase their in-game advertising spend over 2022.

 A February 2022 report from in-play advertising platform Admix and Atomik Research shows that a vast majority of media buyers are looking to increase their in-game advertising spend in the next year.
-The report surveyed 500 media buyers and found that 81% of respondents said they wanted to increase their in-game ad spend over the next 12 months.
-This is a significant increase from the 64% who said they were planning to increase spending in a similar survey from Admix and Atomik Research conducted six months ago.
+The report surveyed 500 media buyers and found that 81% of respondents said they wanted to increase their in-game ad spend over the year of 2022.
+This is a significant increase from the 64% who said they were planning to increase spending in a similar survey from Admix and Atomik Research conducted in 2022.
 The findings indicate that in-game advertising is becoming an increasingly important part of media buyers’ budgets as they look to reach consumers where they are spending more and more of their time.
 With the rapid growth of gaming and the continued rise of streaming services, it is clear that in-game advertising is here to stay and will only continue to grow in prominence.

 Gaming Marketing Statistics #17: 66% of game studios are currently making games for PC.